heroku/heroku-data-privatelink-cli/README.md

 ## `heroku endpoints:destroy [DATABASE]`

-destroy a Trusted VPC Endpoint for your database
+destroy a privatelink endpoint for your database

 ```
 USAGE